wqding/SUNify/README.md

 # Download the trained model
-You can <a href="https://drive.google.com/open?id=1YxaG1aUWy2EGobZ_V_FWJ1OOB2WbHE_-">download the trained model here</a>

-You can load it using tf.saved_model.load(): https://www.tensorflow.org/api_docs/python/tf/saved_model/load
+You can <a href="https://drive.google.com/open?id=1YxaG1aUWy2EGobZ_V_FWJ1OOB2WbHE_-">download the trained model here</a> Load the model using tf.saved_model.load(): https://www.tensorflow.org/api_docs/python/tf/saved_model/load

 # Get the untrained model
 You can take the untrained model and use it to train on a different dataset to produce your own image translator.
 For the untrained model, checkout ![sun_style.py](sun_style.py)